Introduction

 Secure infrastructure

-During the FinTech application development process, it’s very important to use a reliable and secure IT infrastructure to exclude endangering your user’s sensitive data and gain the reputation of a robust developer.
+During the Fintech application development process, it’s very important to use a reliable and secure IT infrastructure to avoid endangering your user’s sensitive data.
 If your app has to use a public cloud, think of choosing a trusted cloud service provider that meets the latest cloud computing security standards.

 There are a lot of such standards, but it’s very important to mention the following: